code-dot-org/code-dot-org/SETUP.md

 (Steps from [this github issue](https://github.com/brianmario/mysql2/issues/795#issuecomment-439579677))

+If you run into an error like "Don't know how to set rpath on your system, if MySQL libraries are not in path mysql2 may not load" during `bundle install` and are running on a Mac with M1, try :
+- `gem install mysql2 -v '0.5.2' -- --with-opt-dir=$(brew --prefix openssl) --with-ldflags=-L/opt/homebrew/Cellar/zstd/1.5.0/lib`

 #### therubyracer

 If you run into an issue about therubyracer while running `bundle install` try :